Vishwanath-Vastrad/Vishwanath-demo/README.md

 # Vishwanath-demo
-This is Demo for Vishwanath.
+This is demo for Vishwanath.